+The Swedish capital of Stockholm is a popular destination for tourists, but it's also close to several other major cities like Uppsala, Gothenburg, and Norrköping.
 To get from Stockholm to Uppsala (or from Uppsala to Stockholm) while in Sweden, you have a few transportation options, each with pros and cons.
-Let's find out which transportation mode between these two cities fits you best.

-From Stockholm Arlanda Airport (in the middle between Stockholm and Uppsala), the journey (37 kilometers/23 miles) by train takes only 20 minutes but costs more ($26 and higher one way).
+Train services are part of the public transportation network in Sweden, which is why they're slightly cheaper than privately-owned bus tours, and you can purchase tickets on the Swedish Railways website.
+From the Stockholm Arlanda Airport (in the middle between Stockholm and Uppsala), the 23-mile journey (37 kilometers) takes only 20 minutes but costs more ($26 and higher one way).

 Buses run between the cities of Stockholm and Uppsala, but there are fewer departures than the train connection.
 It’s about 63 kilometers (39 miles) between the two, and at 90 minutes, it’s the slowest option and somewhat higher priced than the train; a round-trip ticket costs about SEK 138 ($16).

 If you'd like to rent a car, it makes for a very nice drive; simply take E4 north and you'll reach Uppsala after 44 miles (71 kilometers) in about 50 minutes.